mickfuzz/makecode-platformer-add-an-enemy/README.md

 ```

+# Remixing a Platformer Game - Adding an Enemy

+## Adding an Enemy
+### Getting Started @unplugged

+In this tutorial we will **add a static enemy** to our platformer template.

+If you want to understand more about how the starting code of the template works then you can follow [this tutorial](https://arcade.makecode.com/beta#tutorial:https://github.com/mickfuzz/makecode-platformer-101)
+ to create the game step by step.

+This tutorial is one of many allowing you add different Game Element on the home page of this Platformer Making Course.

 ## Understanding the existing patterns

 ### We add enemies like we add food. @fullscreen
 We add ememies like we add food to the game.
 Following this tutorial will add static enemies to your game.
 Click on the tilemap image for your first level.
-Create a totally Red tile in *8My Tiles**.
+Create a totally Red tile in **My Tiles**.
 Add one or two red blocks to your first level.

 ### We add enemies like we add food. @fullscreen